police-brutality-greece/pbGR/incidents/Athens.md

 * https://www.youtube.com/watch?v=5l-F-4GKDNo

-### Girl is kicked and tackled by group of police officers at Nea Smirni | 2021-03-09
+### Girl is kicked and tackled by group of police officers at Nea Smirni, after attempting to rescue fallen friend | 2021-03-09

 tags: kick, tackle